msam-dev/PortfolioWebsiteV2/ProjectDetails.md

 For hosting the website, I used **GitHub Pages** with a custom domain name.

 ## Biggest challenges
-As is standard a lot of tweaking and experimenting was required in order to get the page design exactly as I wanted for all different screen dimensions as website is intended to be fully responsive. \
+As is standard with front end development a lot of tweaking and experimenting was required in order to get the page design exactly as I wanted for all different screen dimensions as website is intended to be fully responsive.

-once the website was initially deployed, I ran into an issue with reacts client-side routing.
-The issue was the website would throw 404 errors if you refresh and page or try to search an exact page URL even if the page exists.
-After a lot of testing and research I found it’s a pretty common problem with multiple different approaches to solve.
+Once the website was initially deployed, I ran into an issue with React client-side routing.
+The issue was the website throws 404 errors if you refresh any page or try to search an exact page URL even if the page exists.
+After a lot of testing and research I found multiple different approaches to solve the problme.
 I found [this GitHub repo] (https://github.com/rafgraph/spa-github-pages) which provides a good solution that fit my use case well.

 If you have any questions contact me here [msam.dev/contact](https://msam.dev/contact).